FreeDSx/LDAP/UPGRADE-1.0.md

 ## Constructing a Proxy Server

-When instantiating an `LdapServer` instance with `LdapServer::makeProxy()`, options are now an options object instead of an associative array.
+A proxy is now a dedicated `LdapProxyServer` constructed with a single `ProxyOptions` object, instead of `LdapServer::makeProxy()` with associative arrays. `ProxyOptions` carries the proxy's own listener config (`ProxyServerOptions`) and the upstream `ClientOptions`.

 **Before**: